-3.1 - OVERVIEW
+3.1 OVERVIEW

-In the context of this policy, 'child protection' does not imply preventing accidents (covered by our Health and Safety Policy) but it specifically refers to the protection of children from any form of maltreatment so as to sustain the child's social, educational and mental development.
+In the context of this policy, 'child protection 'does not imply preventing accidents (covered by our Health and Safety Policy) but it specifically refers to the protection of children from any form of maltreatment so as to sustain the child's social, educational and mental development.

-3.2 - SAFEGUARDING CHILDREN PROCEDURE
+3.2 SAFEGUARDING CHILDREN PROCEDURE - If you observe abuse as it is taking place.

-This could take a number of forms, for instance seeing an adult hit a child, observing a member of staff using inappropriate restraint on a young person witnessing the neglect or basic care needs of a disabled child:
+This could take a number of forms, for instance seeing an adult hit a child, observing a member of staff using inappropriate restraint on a young person witnessing the neglect or basic care needs of a disabled child:-